Gladministrator/FloristWebShop/README.md

 ## How to Use

     - Setup the database by creating a new database in SQL server called "Flowers" in SQL Server Express 2008
     - After creating the database, use the "script.sql" file and execute the code.
-This will create the stored procedures and tables.
+This will create stored procedures and tables.
     - Make sure SQL Server is running in Windows Services
     - Open the project solution and run the server